 Steve made this beautiful closed form which is one of my very favorite pieces from our popular Norfolk Island pine.

-A developer is clearing a large tract of land with many Camphor trees on it.
+A developer was clearing a large tract of land with many Camphor trees on it.
 The tree shown above is large but not the largest on the property.
 The largest one measured 27 feet around!
 Sad to see so many beautiful trees being cut down and chipped up.
 Luckily for us, we were able to get a couple loads before they hit the chipper.
-Since we were able to get a good deal on these logs, we were able to pass on the lower prices to you.
+Since we were able to get a good deal on these logs, we have passed on the lower prices to you.

-This is a beautiful Camphor chip and dip platter that Steve just finished.
+This is a beautiful figured Camphor chip and dip platter that Steve made.